What is Alzheimer’s disease?

 It has been discovered in recent studies that hugs help make a person feel at ease.
 The sense of being in the arms of a loved one is quite reassuring and makes us feel safe.
 The gentle pressure of the weighted blanket can give the user the feeling of being cuddled.
-When somebody hugs a person, the brain sends a message to the body to release oxytocin in the blood stream which calms the heartbeat.
+When somebody hugs a person, the brain sends a message to the body to release oxytocin in the bloodstream which calms the heartbeat.
 This results in the overall relaxation of the body.
 Though the weighted blanket couldn’t be a replacement to human touch, the body can perceive certain warmth and hug like feeling from it due to its evenly distributed weight.
 Using a weighted blanket can provide the patient with a hug like feeling and lure the body into relaxing in a result of this gentle pressure.

-A research, published in the Journal of Occupational Theory and Mental Health in 2008, concluded that 63% of the subjects resulted with lower anxiety levels after using a 30 lb weighted blanket.
-In addition to this, 78% of the subjects endorsed weighted blanket as a source of calmness for them.
+A research, published in the Journal of Occupational Theory and Mental Health in 2008, concluded that 63% of the subjects resulted in lower anxiety levels after using a 30 lb weighted blanket.
+In addition to this, 78% of the subjects endorsed the weighted blanket as a source of calmness for them.
 In 2012, an Australian research study provided strong evidence that the use of weighted blankets immensely reduced the stress and anxiety levels of the patients.

-The reduced stress level helps the Alzheimer patients to concentrate more on having a good time with their family and friends.
+The reduced stress level helps Alzheimer patients to concentrate more on having a good time with their family and friends.
 This also ensures that they can focus on the things that matter to them and in the process helps to prevent the gradual memory loss without even knowing it.